rai-dorzback/Flow-State-Kanban/README.md

 ---

 ### **Dec 6, 2024**
 I have started to learn Node,js, Express, and MongoDB so I will be switching to working on the backend.
 Instead of local storage, I am building an API that interfaces with the database.
-After, I will merge the backend with the frontend.
+I chose to begin the backend development from scratch as I am currently learning backend technologies and wanted a clean start before integrating them with the frontend.

 #### Reflection on CRUD Functionality:
 - **Create (POST):** Add tasks to the board.